hawleyfarm/hawleyfarm.github.com/content/accommodation/stables.md

 #### Lounge (upstairs)

 * Country view from large window
-* TV and DVD player
+* Smart TV and DVD player
 * Wireless internet access
 * Seating for 6
 * A sofa bed for +2